-Whether you’re just dipping your toes in the water or looking for a long-term relationship, here are a few relationship hacks everyone should know.
+Whether you’re just dipping your toes in the water or looking for a long-term relationship, here are a few dating tips you should know.

 1) Figure out what you really want